SehDev96/tool-backend/doc/README.md

 This endpoint is used to upload a list of postcode data.
 There is a limitation on the maximum file size for upload, which is 40MB.
 The approximate time taken to upload 499,999 data was ~15.5 minutes.
 The payload field in the response shows the number of data that has been uploaded.

+>tool-backend/data/sample_data.csv contains sample data which can be used to test this endpoint.

 - Method: `POST`
 - URL: `http://localhost:8080/app/postcode/uploadcsv`
 - Authentication: Bearer Token